Brief summary of employer responsibilities

 In addition to the above, from time to time, information will be requested from you so that various calculations can be made.
 This is usually when a scheme member has requested an estimate of benefits or transfer from a previous pension provider.

-List of Authorising Signatures
+List of Authorising Signatories

 Periodically employers will be contacted to obtain a current list of authorising signatures.
 The authorising signatory form should include the name, position and a sample signature of any member of staff who has the authority to complete pension forms.
 If employers use Payroll or HR bureaus, written authorisation must be received from the employer before the Pensions Team can liaise with external providers.

-Assistance with the distribution of Communication Material
+Assistance with the distribution of communication material

 Employers help may be needed on various occasions, particularly when scheme rules change.
 This will usually be implemented by asking employers to distribute newsletters either by paper copy or via email to members giving details of the changes.